Boston City Hall Plaza: 1970s to 1990s

-Redesign
+2000s and early 2010s

-Since the plaza opened in 1968, ideas for improvements to the public space have been put forth by citizens, students, architects, politicians, and others.
-In the early 2000s, cellist Yo-Yo Ma proposed the construction of a music garden based on his Inspired by Bach series of recordings.
+The arcade along Cambridge Street was completed in 2001, but the Trust for City Hall Plaza was subsequently disbanded.
+In the early 2000s, cellist Yo-Yo Ma proposed the construction of a music garden designed by Julie Moir Messervy, based on his Inspired by Bach series of recordings.
 The plan did not move forward in Boston, but was realized as the Toronto Music Garden.

-Boston Mayor Thomas Menino had several ideas for improvement.
-In 2007, Emerson College students used the virtual world Second Life to re-imagine a better design.
-The project was sponsored by the Boston Redevelopment Authority, among others.
-A 2011 study commissioned by the United States Environmental Protection Agency made recommendations for the "greening" of the plaza.
-A 2014 study by three landscape architecture students at West Virginia University proposed a complete redesign of the plaza.
+The northwest corner fountain was covered over with a concrete slab in 2006.
+The next year, Emerson College students used the virtual world Second Life to re-imagine a better design.
+The project was sponsored by the BRA, among others.